wesnick/bikeshed/docs/dialog_config.md

 step_types:
   - message: # Print message with specified role
       fields:
         - role: string            # One of: "system", "user", "assistant"
         - content: string         # Text content of the message
         - template: string        # Registered template to use
+        - template_defaults: dict # Arguments to pass to the template, default, overridden by context

   - prompt: # Generate completion from LLM
       fields:
         - content: string         # Direct content to use as prompt
         - template: string        # Registered template name to use
-        - template_default_vars: object # Arguments to pass to the template, default, overridden by context
+        - template_defaults: dict # Arguments to pass to the template, default, overridden by context
         - response_schema: string # Schema to validate LLM response
         - config: object          # Step-specific configuration overrides

   - user_input: # Wait for manual input from user
       fields:
         - prompt: string            # Text to display to user when requesting input
         - template: string          # Template to format user input, must have {{ user_input }} variable
         - response_schema: string   # Schema to validate LLM response
         - config: object            # Step-specific configuration

   - invoke: # Call code function
       fields:
         - callable: string          # Function identifier to call
-        - args_schema: object   # Arguments to pass to function
         - response_schema: string   # Schema to validate function result

 ```